 On the 17th of April every year is World Hemophilia Day.
-It is a day which is recognised worldwide, in order to increase the awareness around Hemophilia and other inherited bleeding disorders.
+It is a day which is recognised worldwide, in order to increase the awareness inherited bleeding disorders.
 Not only does this day create awareness, but it also encourages the improvement of care and treatment.

 It is a bleeding disorder which causes abnormal bleeding and poor clotting.
 It is quite a rare disease, with only 1 in 10 000 people born with the disorder.
 Bleeding is most commonly internal and goes into the joints and muscles.
 It can happen without an obvious cause (sometimes spontaneous), or as the result of an injury.
 Over time, this internal bleeding (‘bleeds’) can cause severe arthritis, chronic pain and disability.